 “Lord have mercy on us.”
 Mr Matthews whispered as the machine whirred to life.
 What was he meant to expect?
 Was she an animal, savage and brutal?
 Would she be refined and elegant?
 As the humming stopped, Mr Matthews waited for whom, or rather, what would appear before him next.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AlienaEvansWrite a Review